-Dr Eunice Tan graduated with a Life Sciences degree from the National University of Singapore.
+Assistant Professor Eunice Tan graduated with a Life Sciences degree from the National University of Singapore.
 Her honours project involved studying the paternity of highland moss using microsatellite markers.
 The project sparked her love for field biology and her Masters’ research studied the functional significance of web decorations of orb-weaving spiders in Yunnan, China and Singapore.
-For her doctoral research at the University of Melbourne, Dr Tan examined the evolution of colour patterns in Australian chrysomeline leaf beetles using a combination of phylogenetic comparative analyses and field experiments.
+For her doctoral research at the University of Melbourne, Asst Prof Tan examined the evolution of colour patterns in Australian chrysomeline leaf beetles using a combination of phylogenetic comparative analyses and field experiments.
+During her postdoctoral fellowship at Yale-NUS College, Asst Prof Tan examined the function of butterfly colour patterns and the genes involved in butterfly courtship behaviour.

 Tan, E. J., Reid, C.A.M., Symonds, M.R.E., Jurado-Rivera, J.A., and Elgar, M.A.
 (2017).
 The role of life-history and ecology in the evolution of colour patterns in Australian chrysomeline beetles.
 Frontiers in Ecology and Evolution, 5, 140.